Sharing Sonoma County Trails with Cows

 By Regional Parks Staff

-We graze cattle seasonally at Taylor Mountain, Crane Creek, and North Sonoma Mountain regional parks – and year-round at Tolay Lake Regional Park.
+We graze cattle seasonally at parks and preserve such as Crane Creek, North Sonoma Mountain, Mark West Creek and Taylor Mountain – and year-round at Tolay Lake and Wright Hill regional parks.
 Grazing in these parks has many benefits such as reducing wildfire risk and promoting native biodiversity.
-(Learn more about why we graze your parklands here.)
 Sharing trails with cattle might be a bit intimidating at first, so here are some tips for feeling more comfortable when hiking or biking in grazing parks.

 What should you do if you see a cow on the trail?